emsesp/EMS-ESP32/README.md

 1. Either build the circuit described below or purchase a ready built board from bbqkees.
 2. Grab any ESP8266 dev board.
 The latest bbqkees boards have a Wemos D1 pre-mounted with a copy of this firmware.
-3. Optionally add external Dallas temperature sensors and an external LED.
-The default pins for these are D1 and D5 respectively.
+3. Optionally add external Dallas temperature sensors (to D1) and an external LED (to D5).
 4. Decide whether to compile and upload the code yourself using PlatformIO or just upload the pre-baked firmware using the esptool (read these [instructions](#using-the-pre-built-firmware)).
 If you want to build yourself now is the time to customize your settings in `my_custom.h`.
-Upload the firmware.
+Upload the firmware via USB.
-5. Connect a USB 5v power supply to the ESP8266 board, either via laptop/PC or external power supply.
+5. Connect an external USB 5v power adapter to the ESP8266 board.
 7. When the ESP8266 starts up for the first time the onboard LED will be flashing.
-This is because the EMS bus is not yet connected.
+This is because the EMS bus is not yet connected and receiving data.
 8. If you haven't hardcoded the WiFi credentials in step 4, the ESP8266 will boot up in a WiFi Access Point (AP) mode with the ssid name `ems-esp`.
 Now you can either use a laptop and connect to this AP using Telnet to `192.168.1.4` or if its powered from a computers USB use a Serial monitor tool to the ESP's COM port.
 Tip: to enable Telnet on Windows 10 run `dism /online /Enable-Feature /FeatureName:TelnetClient` or install something like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
-9. Next is to change some of the settings.
-Type `set` to list the current stored settings.
+9. Next is to customize some of the onboard settings.
+Type `set` to list the current stored settings and `?` to see the syntax.
 Use `set wifi` to add your wifi credentials and if you're using MQTT set the host, username and password.
-There is no need to reboot the device.
+There is no need to reboot the ESP.
 10. The `led_gpio` will default to the onboard LED (which is probably blinking now).
 Ignore `thermostat_type` and `boiler_type` as these will be auto-detected hopefully later on.
-11. **Important**: If `serial` is set to `on` set it to `off` using `set serial off`.
-The EMS bus is disabled when the serial is on.
-This mode is only used for setting up a new board or debugging startup issues.
+11. **Important**: By default the serial port is enabled and the EMS bus disabled.
+This is to allow users to configure their ESP via the serial monitor when pluged into a PC/laptop.
+You must disable serial with `set serial off` to get the EMS transmission working.
 12. Hook up the ESP to the EMS board as follows:

 | EMS board | ESP8266 dev board |